 Paralegals help attorneys prepare for hearings, trials, and meetings.
-Also known as legal assistants, they research relevant laws and regulations, file briefs and appeals with the courts, draft legal documents, take notes during trial, schedule meetings and depositions, and handle client billing.
+Much like legal assistants, they work on cases for attorneys to take to trial.
+However, paralegals take on more legal tasks, including conducting client and witness interviews, researching laws and regulations, drafting legal documents, and summarizing court proceedings.
+They also take notes during trials, schedule meetings and depositions, and handle client billing.

-If you’re considering a career as a paralegal, this could be an excellent time to get into the field.
-The U.S. Bureau of Labor Statistics projects that employment of paralegals and legal assistants will grow 12% from 2018 to 2028, much faster than the average for all occupations.*
+If you’re considering a career as a paralegal, now could be a good time to get into the field.
+The U.S. Bureau of Labor Statistics (BLS) projects an average of 37,300 job openings for paralegal and legal assistants annually through 2033.

-This article examines the job responsibilities of a paralegal:
+This article examines the job responsibilities of a paralegal, which include:

-- File briefs and appeals with the courts
+- Filing briefs and appeals with the courts

 1. Research Relevant Laws and Regulations